 Perhaps the most obvious question that folks will be asking in terms of this release is, “why would I need a dark mode tweak on an operating system that supports dark mode out of the box?” and that’s a legitimate question.
-Perhaps the most striking reasons to use a dark mode-centric tweak on iOS 13 is to customize the dark mode colors and compel dark mode support in apps that don’t normally support it out of the box, as depicted in the gorgeous screenshot examples above compliments of graphic designer @23Aaron_.
+Perhaps the most striking reasons to use a dark mode-centric tweak on iOS 13 or later is to customize the dark mode colors and compel dark mode support in apps that don’t normally support it out of the box, as depicted in the gorgeous screenshot examples above compliments of graphic designer @23Aaron_.

 Here, you can:

 - Toggle Eclipse on or off on demand

 - Choose the apps that the tweak will be enabled for